100% Grassfed Raw Milk from Golden Guernsey Cows & Goats

-Our dairy herd is made of 100% registered and A2 tested Guernsey Cows.
-Our A2 Guernsey milk is complete as it comes from the cow – we chill it and bottle it for shareholders to pick up at one of several delivery locations we have throughout Virginia.
+Our dairy herd is made of 100% registered and A2 Beta-Casein Guernsey Cows and LaMancha & Nubian Goats.
+Our Guernsey and goat milk is complete as it comes from nature – we chill it and bottle it for shareholders to pick up at one of several delivery locations we have throughout Virginia.

-We are a small Virginia dairy farm located outside the town of Farmville Virginia in Cumberland County.
-We house many animals on our farm that produce other products that we love to sell to our customers through our program.
+We are a family farm located in Farmville, Virginia in Cumberland County.
+Although we hail from generations of dairy and cattle farmers, our program was established in 2019.
+Our young children help gather, wipe & pack the chicken and duck eggs for you, and provide lots of love and attention to the many animals on our farm that produce other products that we love to sell to our customers through our program.
 Contact us about our other products or if you have questions about our products.

 In order to receive dairy products from Golden Valley Farms you must be herd shareholder.